 After the application is submitted, the applicant will be notified of the following: (1) that NIH received the application, (2) to which Institute(s) it was assigned, and (3) the name of and contact information for the SRA assigned to oversee peer-review of the application.
 If the application is not assigned to NIA, contact the Office of Receipt and Referral in the Center for Scientific Review and explain why the application should be assigned to NIA.

 Question: Can I submit technology examples with my application?

 Answer: Applicants who wish to submit supplemental materials should contact the Scientific Review Officer (SRO) assigned to oversee the primary review of their SBIR-STTR applications to discuss and request permission to submit any supplemental materials.
 In addition, applicants should refer to NIH's recently published Notice on Post-Submission Application Materials.

 Question: Who should submit a Fast Track application?

-Answer: Small businesses who are most competitive for a Fast Track review are those that have: a successful track record of NIH SBIR-STTR grant-application preparation and funding; pilot and/or preliminary data; experience collaborating in the research and development of health-related products; and a prototype that needs testing and further development.
+Answer: Small businesses who are most competitive for a Fast Track review are those that have: demonstrated expertise grant-writing and obtianing research-grant funding; pilot and/or preliminary data; experience collaborating in the research and development of health-related products; and a prototype that needs further testing and development.

 Question: If my company is bought out by another small company, can I continue to be the PrincipaI Investigator in Phase II of my project?

-Answer: If working on any phase of an SBIR-STTR project and the small company is sold to a large company or the business status changes to a large company, the project may be completed.
+Answer: SBIR-STTR grants are awarded to the applicant small business concern (SBC) and not to the P.I.. if working on any phase of an SBIR-STTR project and the small company is sold to a large company or the business status changes to a large company, the project may be completed.
 However, if completing a Phase I and the company is acquired by a larger company, applicants may not submit a Phase II.